athomasliz/Notesaurus/docs/java/core.md

     ```
 1. You cannot put underscore at the beginning or end of a literal, or right before or after a decimal point.
     ```java
+    // This will error
     double a = _999.00; // CANNOT COMPILE
+    // This will error
     double b = 999.00_; // CANNOT COMPILE
+    // This will error
     double c = 999._00; // CANNOT COMPILE
+    // This will error
     double d = 999_.00; // CANNOT COMPILE
     ```
 ### Reference Type